 - Examine systems that create the conditions that interfere and fail to support those who mother

-- Understand, without blame, the legacy that has been inherited
+- Understand, without blame, the mothering legacy that has been inherited by daughters

-- Redefine what joyful mothering looks like and feels like
+- Redefine what healthy mothering looks like and feels like

-The goal of this group is to deepen your understanding of Self as Mother.
+The goal of this group is to deepen your understanding of Self.
 While this is largely a psycho-educational group, participants should expect to venture introspectively and share personal discoveries in both dyad and whole group formats.
 Due to the sensitive nature of this work, interested participants will be asked to fill out a short questionnaire to confirm suitability.

-Fees: $195.00 – Limited number of subsidized spots for single mothers.
-Please contact us directly at firstname.lastname@example.org
+Fees: $195.00 – Limited number of subsidized spots available.
+To inquire, please contact us directly at firstname.lastname@example.org

 Poster Design by Rebeka Gentian

 For further infomation, contact Living Story Project: